stain/ro-crate-paper/manuscript.md

 # Using RO-Crate

 RO-Crate is fundamentally an infrastructure to help make FAIR research artifacts.
 In other words,  the key question can RO-Crate be used to share and (re)use research artifacts.
-We look at three research domains where it is being applied here: Bioinformatics, Regulatory Science and Cultural Heritages
+Here we look at three research domains where it is being applied: Bioinformatics, Regulatory Science and Cultural Heritages.